matrix-org/matrix-hookshot/docs/setup.md

 - The `widgets` resource handles resources under `/widgetapi/v1...`.
 This may only be bound to **one** listener at present.

 <section class="notice">
-Please note that the appservice HTTP listener is configured <strong>separately</strong> from the rest of the bridge (in the `homeserver` section) due to lack of support in the upstream library.
+Please note that the appservice HTTP listener is configured <strong>separately</strong> from the rest of the bridge (in the <code>bridge</code> section) due to lack of support in the upstream library.
 See <a href="https://github.com/turt2live/matrix-bot-sdk/issues/191">this issue</a> for details.
 </section>